pypa/packaging.python.org/source/tutorials/installing-packages.rst

   <https://bootstrap.pypa.io/get-pip.py>`_ [1]_

 * Run ``python get-pip.py``.
 [2]_  This will install or upgrade pip.
-  Additionally, it will install :ref:`setuptools` and :ref:`wheel` if they're not installed already.
+  Additionally, it may install :ref:`setuptools` and :ref:`wheel` if they're not installed already.

   .. warning::